Amsterdam Travel Guide

 Now it's time to start exploring all the amazing things to do in Amsterdam (and avoid taking an unexpected dip in a canal).
 Here's some of our picks for the best ways to get about the city.

 Amsterdam on foot

-Like most city destinations, one of the best way to truly experience Amsterdam is on foot.
-Almost everything is within comfortable walking distance, and we stumbled upon some our favourite parts of the city by just getting lost while having a wander, so taking it slow is definitely worth it.
+Like most city destinations, one of the best ways to truly experience Amsterdam is on foot.
+Almost everything is within comfortable walking distance, and we stumbled upon some of our favourite parts of the city by just getting lost while having a wander, so taking it slow is definitely worth it.
 For example, by walking away from Amsterdam's high street, we found The 9 Streets (De 9 Straatjes) district, which houses some of the best independent, boutique shopping opportunities in the city.

 Amsterdam by bike